 The MRI showed that the left hip joint was septic (meaning there is infection in the joint itself), that his right hip showed end-stage degeneration, as did several areas of his pelvis, and that infection was disseminated throughout his hips and pelvis.

 It was clear at that point that this was not something from which he could recover, and that our goals of care needed to shift from healing and restoration, to management and comfort.
 He has been on hospice care (at home) since July 16.

-Since then we have been cherishing our time together with our son, Mark, who is 11 [now, in 2016, he is 15].
+Since then we have been cherishing our time together with our son, Mark, who is 11 [he turned 15 on February 28, 2016, a week before Dwight's death].
 We have also received many visits from family and friends, and Dwight has very much appreciated the opportunity to see and talk with so many people who are important to him.

 Dwight is taking an oral antibiotic that is helping to contain the infection.
 He is increasingly fatigued, but is not in any pain, and can eat and drink normally.
 We anticipate that at some point the infection will spiral out of control, but it is hard to say when that will happen.

 Given that Dwight has been on hospice for so long (going on eight months now) and seems to be doing so well (fully present and engaged with family and visitors), it might be time for a refresher on our medical decision-making process, just in case anyone is wondering why we're doing what we're doing.

 As we've noted on various occasions, Dwight's problems with pressure ulcers and wound healing (predictable complications for people with paraplegia) date back several years, and he had been in and out of the hospital since 2010 in an effort to heal the most serious of these pressure ulcers, the one on his left hip.
 A part of this wound was continuing to fail to heal, and in June of 2012 an MRI revealed why: the hip joint itself was septic (infected), and the rest of his hips and pelvis showed widespread deterioration and infection.